alonrbar/redux-classic/docs/index.md

 The new Module object has it's prototype patched and all of it's methods replaced with dispatch() calls.
 The generated Module also has a hidden 'reducer' property which is later on used by redux store.
 The 'reducer' property itself is generated from the original object methods, replacing all 'this' values with the current state from the store on each call (using Object.assign and Function.prototype.call).

-To make it easier to debug, each generated component name follows the following pattern: OriginalClassName_ReduxAppModule.
-If while debugging you don't see the _ReduxAppModule suffix it means the class was not replaced by an underlying component and is probably lacking a decorator (@action or @sequence).
+To make it easier to debug, each generated module name follows the following pattern: OriginalClassName_ReduxModule.
+If while debugging you don't see the _ReduxModule suffix it means the class was not replaced by an underlying module and is probably lacking a decorator (@action or @sequence).

 _Reading the source tip #1: There are two main classes in redux-app.
 The first is ReduxClassic and the second is Module._